Over time you will change your AUR helper.

 Then we are making a password for this account.

 We need “erik” to be able to do administrative tasks or “sudo … ” tasks.
 We need to delete a hashtag in a specific file.
+The sudo package can be installed separately or via the base-devel group package.
+This will provide visudo.

 Type the following command